-Use the vxtune command to display or modify the values of the VxVM tunable parameters.
+Use the \mathtt{vxtune} command to display or See "Changing the values of the Veritas modify the values of the VxVM tunable Volume Manager tunable parameters usi parameters. the vxtune command line" on page 811.

-Use the template method of the \mathtt{vxtune} command.
+Use the template method of the vxtune command.